List of Indian winners and nominees of the British Academy Film Awards

 Rohini Hattangadi became the first Indian to win a BAFTA Award for her portrayal of Kasturba Gandhi in Richard Attenborough's Gandhi (1982).

 Several Indian individuals and films have received or been nominated for the British Academy Film Awards in different categories.
-As of 2023, 19 Indians have been nominated and 4 have won the awards.
+As of 2023, 23 Indians have been nominated, and 6 have won the awards.

 At the 36th British Academy Film Awards, Rohini Hattangadi became the first Indian to win a BAFTA Award for Best Actress in a Supporting Role for the film Gandhi (1982).
 Bhanu Athaiya was nominated for Best Costume Design and Ravi Shankar was nominated for Best Original Music for the same film.
 As of 2023, three Indian films have been nominated for Best Film from any Source— Pather Panchali (1955), Aparajito (1956), and Apur Sansar (1959), all from Satyajit Ray's Apu Trilogy; and five for Best Film Not in the English Language— Salaam Bombay!
 (1988), Monsoon Wedding (2001), Devdas (2002), Rang De Basanti (2006), and The Lunchbox (2014).
 (Note: The Warrior (2001) nominated in this category was a British film in an Indian language (Hindi).)

 At the 41st British Academy Film Awards, Saving The Tiger and Man-Eating Tiger (both from 1987) by Naresh Bedi were nominated for Best Documentary; and at the 76th British Academy Film Awards, All That Breathes (2022) by Shaunak Sen and Aman Mann was nominated in the same category.

 At the 52nd British Academy Film Awards, Shekhar Kapur was nominated for Best Direction for Elizabeth (1998), which won the award for Outstanding British Film.

 Resul Pookutty and A. R. Rahman won the BAFTA for Best Sound and Best Original Music, respectively, for the 2008 British film Slumdog Millionaire.
 Rahman was also nominated for Best Original Music for 127 Hours (2010).

-For his role in the movie Life of Pi (2012), Suraj Sharma received a nomination for Rising Star Award – which unlike the competitive awards, is publicly voted for, although the nominees are shortlisted by the jury.
+For his role in the movie Life of Pi (2012), Suraj Sharma received a nomination for Rising Star Award – which, unlike the competitive awards, is publicly voted for, although the nominees are shortlisted by the jury.

 Adarsh Gourav was nominated for Best Actor in a Leading Role for The White Tiger (2020).

+In 2026, Manipuri film Boong became the first Indian movie to win a BAFTA, which it did by winning in the Best Children's & Family Film category.